Feliciano de Silva

 Feliciano de Silva (1491 – June 24, 1554) was a Spanish writer.
 Born in Ciudad Rodrigo to a powerful family, Silva wrote “sequels” to La Celestina and Amadis de Gaula.
 A prolific writer, his first chivalresque work, Lisurate de Grecia (nephew of Amadis de Gaula), was published in 1514.
 It is a relatively short work.
 His Amadis of Greece (1530) continued the success enjoyed by this first work.
 Amadis of Greece is divided into two parts which deal with the adventures of Amadis of Greece, Knight of the Burning Sword, son of Lisuarte of Greece and Onoloria of Trabizond (Trapisonda), as well as his love for both Princess Lucela of France and Princess Niquea of Thebes, whom he subsequently marries.

 Silva followed this work with two others: Don Florisel de Niquea (Sir Florisel of Nicaea) (1532) - which deals with the knightly adventures and loves of first-born son of Amadís de Grecia and Princess Niquea - and Don Rogel de Grecia (Sir Rogel of Greece) (1535).
 In 1551, he published the voluminous Cuarta parte de don Florisel.
-Many of his chivalreque works were translated into English and French.
+Many of his chivalresque works were translated into English and French.

 Feliciano's sequels to Amadis of Gaul: